tektoncd/pipeline/docs/pipelines.md

 ## Adding `Finally` to the `Pipeline`

-You can specify a list of one or more final tasks under `finally` section.
-Final tasks are guaranteed to be executed in parallel after all `PipelineTasks` under `tasks` have completed regardless of success or error.
-Final tasks are very similar to `PipelineTasks` under `tasks` section and follow the same syntax.
-Each final task must have a [valid](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) `name` and a [taskRef or taskSpec](taskruns.md#specifying-the-target-task).
+You can specify a list of one or more final tasks under `finally` section. `finally` tasks are guaranteed to be executed in parallel after all `PipelineTasks` under `tasks` have completed regardless of success or error. `finally` tasks are very similar to `PipelineTasks` under `tasks` section and follow the same syntax.
+Each `finally` task must have a [valid](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) `name` and a [taskRef or taskSpec](taskruns.md#specifying-the-target-task).
 For example: